Chicago Weather: Winter Weather Advisory issued for parts of NE Illinois, NW Indiana Monday

 The National Weather Service has issued a Winter Weather Advisory for most of northern Illinois and northwest Indiana.

-According to the NWS, some areas could see up to six inches of snow as a result of the storm, which is expected to move into most areas overnight.
+According to the NWS, some areas could see up to 5 inches of snow as a result of the storm, which is expected to move into most areas overnight.

 A Winter Weather Advisory was issued from Sunday at 9 p.m.
 Monday at 12 p.m. for Boone, DeKalb, Lee, Ogle, and Winnebago counties.